-It was around this same time that I started to educate myself about personal finance and I was able to save my first $100,000 in a little over 3 years right after graduating.
+It was around this same time that I started to educate myself about personal finance.
+As a result, I was able to save my first $100,000 in a little over 3 years right after graduating.

-As I look back at my financial journey to date, I'm grateful for the great financial decisions I made but there are also a lot of things I wish I knew or wish I had done and if I had the chance to have a sit down with my younger self, I would give myself these key pieces of advice!
+As I look back at my financial journey to date, I'm grateful for the great financial decisions I made.
+But there are also a lot of things I wish I knew or wish I had done differently.

 1. Max out your retirement savings right away

 When I started working at my first job, I didn't know what a 401k was i.e. an employer-sponsored retirement plan.
-All I knew was that my employer was offering me free money up to a certain percentage of my contributions match and once I heard free, I decided to contribute.
+All I knew was that my employer was offering me free money up to a certain percentage of my contributions.
+Once I heard free, I decided to contribute.

-However, If I had maxed out my contributions right away, I would have saved much more money.
+However, If I had maxed out my contributions right away, I would have saved so much more money.
 It wasn't until I started learning about investing that I realized how worthwhile contributing to my retirement accounts could be.

-2. Get life insurance sooner
+2. Get life insurance while you are young

-Now that I'm older, I fully understand the importance and benefits of having life insurance and while I have the right kind of insurance for my needs right now, if I had gotten insurance in my 20s my premiums would have been so much cheaper.
+Now that I'm older, I fully understand the importance and benefits of having life insurance.
+And while I have the right kind of insurance for my needs right now, if I had gotten insurance in my 20s my premiums would have been so much cheaper.

 3. Learn about investing and invest sooner

-I had by far exceeded what I needed to have in emergency savings and if I could go back in time, In addition to learning about my 401k, I would have delved deeper into exactly how no retirement invest worked and invested much more of my money as opposed to keeping so much in cash.
+I had by far exceeded what I needed to have in emergency savings or in a sinking fund.
+If I could go back in time, I would have delved deeper into exactly how investing works and invested much more of my money as opposed to keeping so much in cash.

-4. Buy fewer handbags
+4. Buy fewer things e.g. handbags

 My justification for owning these bags was that I was a saver (I had saved a ton of money), at this time I was maxing out my retirement accounts, I wasn't traveling as much as I would have liked, I worked hard, I deserved it, etc.

-Luckily for me, I was able to sell most of them for what I paid or slightly more (because of the brand and the price increases that were occurring) and put my hard earned money where I'd rather see it - invested and working hard for me and my future self.
+Luckily for me, I was able to sell most of them for what I paid or slightly more (because of the brand and the price increases that were occurring) and put my hard-earned money where I'd rather see it - invested and working hard for me and my future self.

 If I could go back in time, I'd definitely tell my younger self to keep aggressively saving and chill out on the excessive handbag purchases!